strongbrewio/strongbrewio.github.io/_posts/2018-05-02-looking-at-rxjs-schedulers.md

 setTimeout
 ```
 If you know how the event loop works, you understand that the 'script start' and 'script end' were logged first.
 The 'setTimeout' and 'promises' that get triggered were put on a queue to be executed when the call stack cleared.

 But what's a lesser know fact is that there are different queues.
 There is a microtask and a macrotask queue.

+A promise gets added to the microtask queue and a setTimeout to the macrotask queue.
+Whenever the call stack is cleared, the microtasks queue gets cleared first.
+Hence the 'promise1' gets logged.

+When a microtask is finished, the rest of the microtasks queue gets executed until it is empty.
+That's the reason 'promise2' is logged next.
+So even the fact that the second promise gets scheduled during the execution of the first, it still gets executed before the setTimeout.

+Lastly, when the microtask queue is cleared, the next task is picked from the macrotask, and the setTimeout is logged.

+There you have it, this is how async works in javascript!
+Might be a little to quick but since it's not part of this post to explain everything in detail, I'll leave it at that.
+And also because Jake Archibald basically explained it in perfect detail right <a href="https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/" target="_blank">here</a>.

+## Schedulers